-A slip collar is pretty much what it sounds like – a collar that slips over your dog’s neck.
-It is an excellent training tool to help your dog learn to behave while walking on a leash.
+As the name suggests, slip leads and collars simply slip over your dog’s neck.
+They are excellent training tools to help your dog learn to behave while walking on a leash.

 How to Use

-The pressure from the collar becoming more snug makes the dog uncomfortable but doesn’t cause any harm.
+The pressure from the slip lead or collar becoming more snug makes the dog uncomfortable but doesn’t cause any harm.
 This pressure discourages the dog from pulling on the leash.
 With enough consistent training, your dog will learn to walk calmly beside you.

-Slip collars can be found in many different materials and constructions.
+Slip collars & leads can be found in many different materials and constructions.

 - Nylon Webbing